Excel Organization Chart (Table of Contents)

 Editing the Chart

 You can edit the chart anytime by using SmartArt Tools.
-If you want to edit the shape or fill the color in the shape, click on that shape and go to the FORMAT tab.
-Here a lot of options is available for editing.
-Refer the below screenshot for your reference.
+If you want to edit the shape or fill the color in shape, click on that shape and go to the FORMAT tab.
+Here a lot of options are available for editing.
+Refer to the below screenshot for your reference.

-If you want to edit all the shapes simultaneously, select all shape with CTRL+A shortcut key and apply the formatting as per the requirement.
+If you want to edit all the shapes simultaneously, select all shapes with the CTRL+A shortcut key and apply the formatting as per the requirement.